Romandre/carto_test-map/README.md

 - Avoid layers reload on window resize
 - Support better layers handling to be able to add more layers without changing much in the code
-- Tune overall appearance for better user experience
+- Tune overall appearance for better user experience, especially for mobile/tablet view